Latest Update: 5/12/19

 Funds from these events will help pay for team canopies, team trips and varsity warmup jackets.
 We will send notices to signup to volunteer via Signupgenius.com.

-ONLINE REGISTRATION - Returning and new athletes, please complete the 2018 team online registration (gives me your student ID# to track your forms): https://tinyurl.com/fhsxcregist18FORMS - The following forms can be found by clicking on TEAM FILES at the top of the page.
-Items 1-5 can be dropped off in the Student Activities Office (just inside door #21, room H-115) before the first day of school (9-2 pm) or given directly to Coach Whalley at least an hour before practice.
+ONLINE REGISTRATION - Returning and new athletes, please complete the 2019 team online registration (gives me your student ID# to track your forms): https://tinyurl.com/fhsxcregist19 (site open after 5/19)FORMS - The following forms can be found by clicking on TEAM FILES at the top of the page.
+Items 1-5 can be dropped off in the Student Activities Office (just inside door #21, room H-115) or mailed to Coach Whalley prior to the first day of practice.
 These must be reviewed and approved before an athlete can participate in summer runs, tryouts, practices or competitions.
 When all your forms, insurance, & concussion education are complete, your name will appear under the Roster section of this website.

 1. Emergency Care Information - Requires you to list phone numbers of people to call in an emergency.